Combine Your PhD With MBA-Level Mentoring That Is Required For Management Positions In Industry

 $4735.77 — the difference in monthly compensation between PhDs and industry professionals with management training.

-That’s right, you instantly double your average monthly income by getting MBA-level training and transitioning into a management position.
+That’s right, you instantly double your average monthly income by getting MBA-level mentoring and transitioning into a management position.

 What does this mean?

-If the SMBA program helps you transition into a management position even one week sooner, the cost of the program ($500 for a limited time) will be well worth it.
+If the Diamond Program helps you transition into a management position even one week sooner, it will be well worth it.

 ($4735.77)/(4 weeks/month) = $1,183.94